sanvikaushik/comp3005-fitness-orm/READMe.md

 NOTE:

--The Final Version of the ER DIAGRAM are marked as FINAL VERSION -Previous Versions are placed in a separate folder
+- The Final Version of the ER DIAGRAM are marked as FINAL VERSION
+- Previous Versions are placed in a separate folder

 Step 1: